synth1212/HHA504_mysql_vm_vs_managed/docs/setup_notes_vm.md

 6. Download Nano
 7. Type `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf` to edit mysqld.cnf file
 6. Input `0.0.0.0/0` in the mysqld.cnf to allow for other network connections.
-7. Researt SSH and input `mysql -u 'xxx' -p` to locally test the user connection to mysql.
+7. Restart SSH and input `mysql -u 'xxx' -p` to locally test the user connection to mysql.
 8. Input the password you set to the username.

+## Time to setup
+It took a total about 30 minutes to create of the database, connecting to the python script, connecting to ssh and installing mysql, and running a query to check if the script worked properly.